jrs0/hbr_uhbw/docs/issue.md

 All the gem versions look the same as Windows to me (unless I missed something), but it does work on Linux (the minimal example above right at the top runs fine).

-That made me think maybe it was a Ruby version issue -- on Linux, `ruby --version` gives `ruby 3.0.2p107 (2021-07-07 revision 0db68f0233) [x86_64-linux-gnu]`, and on Windows it gives ``
+That made me think maybe it was a Ruby version issue -- on Linux, `ruby --version` gives `ruby 3.0.2p107 (2021-07-07 revision 0db68f0233) [x86_64-linux-gnu]`, and on Windows it gives `ruby 3.3.0 (2023-12-25 revision 5124f9ac75) [x64-mingw-ucrt]`.
+Not sure if that would make any difference.

 # Conclusion

 Not knowing anything about Ruby, I'm not really sure what the issue is, but it looked like some kind of dependency thing.
 I wondered if you would be able to offer any insight or any workarounds?
-(Or point out if I did anything obviously wrong!)
+(Or point out if I did anything obviously wrong!, which would be ideal!)

+Thanks in advance.